anthonymoub/Computational_Linguistics_Project/README.md

 5) A Flask App was developed for the front end that enables users to chose a verse from each book.
 This app takes the users input, runs the model through the python files and returns the most similar verses from the other book.

-Usage:
+# Usage:

 All files necessary for recreating the project are available in the Repo.
-As for Usage, While in the projects directory, the website can be rendered by simply running the main.py file through the command line.
+As for Usage, While in the projects directory, the website can be rendered by doing the following:

+1) Unzip the embedded_bible.pickle.zip and embedded_quraan.pickle.zip

+2) Download requirements from requirements.txt

+3) Run python main.py

 A demo of the project can be found below: